Project-MONAI/tutorials/automl/DiNTS/README.md

 download the dataset.

 ## Examples
 The tutorial contains two stages: searching stage and training stage.
-An architecture is searched and saved into a .pth file using search_dints.py.
-The searched architecture will be loaded by train_dints.py and re-trained for spleen segmentation.
+An architecture is searched and saved into a `.pth` file using `search_dints.py`.
+The searched architecture will be loaded by `train_dints.py` and re-trained for spleen segmentation.

-Check all possible options
+Check all possible options:
 ```bash
 cd ./DiNTS/
 python search_dints.py -h